-George Tombs is an artist-historian, based in Montreal, working in English and French, and a dual American-Canadian citizen.
+George Tombs is an award-winning author and filmmaker, based in Montreal, working in English and French.

 According to philosopher John Faithful Hamer: “A coming of age story set, for the most part, in Montreal, Mind the Gap (2019), the author’s debut novel, slides in and out of dramatic comedy, Künstlerroman, and magical realism—delightfully defying definition.
 George Tombs seems to respect the borders between genres about as much as snow geese respect those between nation states.… Richard Grey, the novel’s dreamy protagonist, lives in an imaginary world of his own creation which shields him, for the most part, from the worst ravages of a deeply dysfunctional family and decidedly traumatic childhood.
 But as is so often the case, the fortress that protects him as a child becomes a prison that restricts him as a man.
 To find true love with Chloé, he must transcend his tendency towards idealization and learn how to relate to a woman, not as a screen upon which to project his fears and fantasies, but as a flesh-and-blood human being, beautifully flawed and altogether real.”